fabianboesiger/fabianboesiger.github.io/_posts/2024-01-30-handling-financial-data.md

 ## How to Store Financial Data Instead

-There are multiple ways to deal with this issue, the easiest one in Java is probably to use BigDecimal instead of floating point numbers.
-A BigDecimal consists of an arbitrary precision integer unscaled value and a scale.
+There are multiple ways to deal with this issue, the easiest one in Java is to use `BigDecimal` instead of floating point numbers.
+A `BigDecimal` consists of an arbitrary precision integer unscaled value and a scale.
 The scale is the number of digits to the right of the decimal point.
 However, arbitrary precision also means they are not the best performance and have more memory usage as they require some sort of heap allocation.

-If the memory usage or performance of BigDecimal is a problem, consider using a primitive integral data type such as int or long instead, where the number stores the number of cents, rappen or whatever the smallet unit is.
+If the memory usage or performance of `BigDecimal` is a problem, consider using a primitive integral data type such as `int` or `long` instead, where the number stores the number of cents, rappen or whatever the smallest unit is.
 This is usually accurate enough if the data is mainly stored but not necessarily manipulated.